pypa/distlib/docs/tutorial.rst

 <https://github.com/schmir/pypiserver>`_.
 To use, the script needs to be copied
 to the ``tests`` folder of the ``distlib`` distribution.

+If the server script is not available, the tests which use it will be skipped.

 First steps
 -----------